anshitag/memit_commonsense/README.md

 `$CONDA_HOME` should be the path to your `conda` installation, e.g., `~/miniconda3`.

 ## Datasets
 The 20 Question and PEP 3K datasets are under the [data](data) folder.
-Each dataset consists of Train, Edit, Edit Validation and Probe Sets.
+Each dataset consists of Train, Edit Validation, Edit and Probe Sets.

 They also contain incorrect subsets used for editing using $MEMIT_{CSK}$.